A matter of churches and faith

 The follower of Galanhir is a sworn enemy to all that is evil, and he is not very happy about neutrality either: Galanhir is the only god worthy of worshipping.
 People that don't understand this are looked upon with suspicion.

+The goal of goodness is to make every being in Frandum respect the other, and thus create a world where there are no fears, only happiness and beauty.
+In reality, however, it is not always like this.
+The clergy tend sometimes to be corrupt and use their doctrines to rule people according to their own will.
 Though this is not true goodness, it is an obvious example of what can happen when the weak have to depend on the strong, and the hearts of the strong are not as pure as they should be.
 In this manner, the kingdom of Valea waged war upon its neighbouring kingdoms in the Third Age, for the good of the rulers and not for the people, and with religion as an excuse.

 In order for a world where goodness reigns, to exist, all such corruption must be outrooted and people must embrace the true spirit of Galanhir.
 This is harder than it sounds, since there still exists corruption among the leaders of the cult, though this is mostly seen with human worshippers.